-F06a is a variant of the Russian intelligence broadcast system F06.
-While it mostly uses the same modem protocol, the encoded payload is completely different - it sends an ASCII text file.
-However, no plaintext has been encountered, only 5-digit and -letter groups.
+F06a is a variant of the Russian 6 mode F06.
+While the modem protocol used is the same, the encoded payload is completely different - it is a named file.
+However, no plaintext has been encountered; the files usually contain ASCII-encoded 5-digit or -letter groups.
 This variant is rare and has only been heard in unscheduled transmissions.

 Instead of the normal encoding for 5-figure groups, the payload of F06a message blocks is raw binary.
 The recomposed message payload contains the binary contents of a file, preceded by a 20-byte binary metadata header and followed by some padding.

 |Hexadecimal||00000621||00 00 30 30 32 32 35 33 2e 54 4c 47||c2452b33||31 31 31 30 30 20 31 30 30 39 37 20 33 36 39 38 37...
 33 32 31 37 39||00||99 99 99 99 99 99 99 99 99 99|

 |Decode||1569||002253.TLG||11100 10097 36987...
 32179|

 |32-bit byte count of file contents||12-byte ASCII string, 8.3 short file name padded on the left with NUL characters; the last 4 bytes are 00 if the file name has no extension||32-bit CRC of file contents||Variable-length, raw binary file contents||0x00-byte marker||Variable number of 0x99 padding bytes|

 In practice, the two payload types can be distinguished by looking up the very first byte - in F06a, it is always 0x00, whereas standard F06 uses 0x1b.
 The CRC algorithm seems to be the bitwise NOT of the standard CRC-32.